Hanaqtah/FinalProject-HTU/README.md

-## Sample Test Cases

-### Valid Login

-**Description:** Verify Successful Login with Valid Credentials.

-**Test Steps:**

-1- Open SauceDemo website.

-2- Enter "standard_user" in Username field.

-3- Enter "secret_sauce" in Password field.

-4- Click the "Login" button.

-**Test Data:**

-- UserName: standard_user,
-- Password: secret_sauce.

-**Expected Result:**

-- The user should be successfully logged in immediately and redirected to (Products) page.

-**Status:** ✅ Passed

 ## Conclusion

 Core functionalities of the Sauce Demo application are working as expected.

-Some issues were identified when logged in with different users. **As an example**, login and field validation problems occurred when testing with **problem_user**, which should be addressed before production-like testing.
+Some issues were identified when logged in with different users.